wahabAwudu/textinfinity/README.md

 * how to setup
 * create a virtual environment and activate it
 * install the requirements of the project by running *pip install -r requirements/local.txt*
-* create a postgresql database by running *create database textdb;*
+* create a postgresql database by running *create database textinfinity;*
 * run *python manage.py migrate* to migrate the database models.
 * You can create a new superuser by *python manage.py createsuperuser* and follow the prompt
 * now, collect all the project's static files into the staticfiles directory by *python manage.py collectstatic*